even4void/aliquote/content/post/permutation-test-in-lisp.md

 {{% music %}}Alina Bzhezhinska & Hip Harp Collective • _Meditation_{{% /music %}}

 [^1]: Regarding permutation in Scheme, I would recommend using algorithm from Shmuel Zaks, [A new algorithm for generation of permutations](https://link.springer.com/article/10.1007/BF01937486) (Technical Report 220, Technion-Israel Institute of Technology, 1981), from Programming Praxis prelude (originally [written in Scheme](https://programmingpraxis.com/contents/standard-prelude/#comment-2790)).
+It works well for small n, but not that well when n=20 (because of heap size limit).
 Should you rather prefer using Lisp, you certainly want to use `flet`, `zerop`, and `nthcdr` in place of local `define`, `zero?` and `list-tail` (and maybe some other substitutes that I have overlooked).
 [^2]: See also Combinations from a Set in [Chapter 1](https://people.eecs.berkeley.edu/~bh/ssch1/showing.html) of _Simply Scheme_.